 CBG is revealing itself to have interesting potential as a cancer treatment.
 In this study, CBG was shown to block receptors that caused cancer cell growth in mice, thereby slowing the rodents’ colon cancer progression.
 In that research, CBG inhibited the mice tumors and chemically-induced colon carcinogenesis, and, in doing so demonstrated potential as a therapy for colorectal cancer.

-When the researchers looked at cytotoxic effects of CBGa extracted from cannabis, they found that not only did CBGa kill the mice colon cancer cells, but it also hastened early cancer cell deaths and arrested the cancer cell cycles in the mice.
-While more research is definitely needed, the researchers were encouraged that the CBGa appeared to effectively target the mice colon cancer cells and prevent the growth and proliferation of their polyps.
+When the researchers looked at cytotoxic effects of CBG extracted from cannabis, they found that not only did CBG kill the mice colon cancer cells, but it also hastened early cancer cell deaths and arrested the cancer cell cycles in the mice.
+While more research is definitely needed, the researchers were encouraged that the CBG appeared to effectively target the mice colon cancer cells and prevent the growth and proliferation of their polyps.

 Huntington’s Disease, a progressive brain disorder that causes loss in cognition, movement and emotional thinking, is one of many neurodegenerative diseases researchers are eyeing for CBG treatment potential.
 In a recent 2015 study, CBG was shown to protect neurons in mice with Huntington’s disease.
 CBG, used alone or in combination with other phytocannabinoids or therapies, is an exciting avenue of study for the mitigation of nerve cell degeneration in the brain.

-We took a CBGa strain and decarboxylated it for one cycle in the NOVA –check out the results below.
-You can see this starting flower had over 12% potential CBG* and, after decarbing, had over 12% CBG (120 mg CBG per gram).
+We took a CBGA strain and decarboxylated it for one cycle in the Nova –check out the results below.
+You can see this starting flower had over 12% potential CBG* and, after decarbing, there was full activation of the cannabinoids, with the decarbed flower containing over 12% CBG (120 mg CBG per gram).
 Very exciting!

-Let us know in the comments below your experiences with CBGa and CBG, alone or as an adjunct to your traditional cannabis products.
+Let us know in the comments below your experiences with CBGa and CBG, alone or as an adjunct to your traditional cannabis products and let us know what testing you’d like to see more of!

 *the starting flower had 13.86% CBGa – to determine the total potential CBG after activation multiply by 0.87.
 Here, 13.86% x 0.87 = 12.05% total potential CBG.